bitnami/charts/bitnami/mariadb/README.md

 | Note: you need to substitute the placeholder _[ROOT_PASSWORD]_ with the value obtained in the installation notes.

+### To 14.0.0

+This major release bumps the MariaDB version to 11.1.
+Follow the [upstream instructions](https://mariadb.com/kb/en/upgrading-between-minor-versions-on-linux/) for upgrading from MariaDB 11.0 to 11.1.
+No major issues are expected during the upgrade.

 ### To 13.0.0

 This major release bumps the MariaDB version to 11.0.
 Follow the [upstream instructions](https://mariadb.com/kb/en/upgrading-from-mariadb-10-11-to-mariadb-11-0/) for upgrading from MariaDB 10.11 to 11.0.
 No major issues are expected during the upgrade.